 Written & Performed by David Rhodes

-Actor, playwright, acclaimed solo-performer, David Rhodes (RITES OF PRIVACY, Time Out London Critics’ Choice) is debuting his latest solo show Summer 2020.
+Actor, playwright, acclaimed solo-performer, David Rhodes (RITES OF PRIVACY, Time Out London Critics’ Choice) is debuting his latest solo show Fall 2021.
 Combining autobiographical anecdotes with reimagined arrangements of familiar songs — from Sondheim to Sting — Rhodes shares his journey and unique insights with humor, warmth and ebullience.

 Arrangements and original music by David Kornfeld

-featuring the music of: Jacques Brel, Stephen Sondheim, Paul Simon, Fred Neil, Sting, Jerry Colker / Michael Rupert, Jule Styne / Betty Comden / Adolf Green, Ira Levin / Milton Schafer, KISS, Hal Hackady / Larry Grossman, John Buccino, Stephen Schwartz, Thom Bishop, Sheldon Harnick, Three Dog Night, and The Beatles!
+Featuring the music of: Jacques Brel, Stephen Sondheim, Paul Simon, Fred Neil, Sting, Jerry Colker / Michael Rupert, Jule Styne / Betty Comden / Adolf Green, Ira Levin / Milton Schafer, KISS, Hal Hackady / Larry Grossman, John Buccino, Stephen Schwartz, Thom Bishop, Sheldon Harnick, Three Dog Night, and The Beatles!

 Please CONTACT David for more information